Skip to main content

 Biography

-Dr Ye Liu is a Senior Lecturer at the Department of International Development.
-Prior to King’s, she was a Senior Lecturer in International Education at Bath Spa University between 2013 and 2016, and was a lecturer of Contemporary Chinese Studies and Director of the BA programme in Chinese Studies at the University College Cork, Ireland from 2012 to 2013.
+Dr Ye Liu is a Reader in the Department of International Development.
+Before joining King's, she was a Senior Lecturer in International Education at Bath Spa University (2013–2016) and a Lecturer in Contemporary Chinese Studies at University College Cork, Ireland, where she also served as Director of the BA programme in Chinese Studies (2012–2013).

-The recipient of early-career awards (the 2014 Junior Sociologist Prize by the Research Committee on Women in Society of the ISA and the 2014 SRHE Newer Researcher Award), Ye holds a PhD in Comparative Sociology from the Institute of Education, University of London (now UCL Institute of Education).
+A recipient of early-career awards—including the 2014 Junior Sociologist Prize from the Research Committee on Women in Society of the International Sociological Association and the 2014 SRHE Newer Researcher Award—Ye holds a PhD in Comparative Sociology from the Institute of Education, University of London.

-Her work has been published in Work, Employment & Society, the British Journal of Sociology of Education, Comparative Education Review, Higher Education, and the Journal International Education and Development.
+Her research has been published in leading academic journals, including Sociology, Work, Employment & Society, International Affairs, The British Journal of Sociology of Education, Comparative Education Review, Higher Education, and International Journal of Educational Development.

 Research